top of page

 Abstract

-• “International Status and Domestic Support for Women’s Political Representation” (with E. Baser)
+• “International Status Concerns and Gender Attitudes” (with E. Baser)

 • “Strategic Frameworks for Women’s Rights: Evidence from Egypt, Tunisia, and Turkey (with Y. Magiya&E.Baser)